 If you’re coming from outside the country, you will probably arrive by plane.
 There are many connections out of Europe with direct flights from Lufthansa, KLM, Air France and Ryanair, just to name a few.

 If you are already in Morocco, the most comfortable way is via train from the northern cities or via bus from the south.
-Check the ONCF website for connections.
+Check the ONCF website for connections and my post about public transport in Morocco for tips.

 For more general information on Morocco, also check out these posts: